MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

     *   Download the bootstrapper (using the **Download** button in the **Bootstrapper** section) and then distribute the bootstrapper with your app.
 In this approach, you package the bootstrapper with your app installer/updater or with your app itself, and invoke the bootstrapper that you included with your app.
 This approach avoids dependency on Microsoft's CDN.
 This approach only works with clients that are online.

-*  The **Evergreen Standalone Installer** section of the page provides a large, standalone Evergreen installer, for offline users.
+*  The **Evergreen Standalone Installer** section of the page provides a large, standalone Evergreen installer, primarily for offline users.
 In this approach, you package the standalone installer with your app installer/updater or app itself, and invoke the Evergreen Standalone installer.
 This approach avoids dependency on Microsoft's CDN.
-This approach works both with clients that are offline and online.

 *  The **Fixed Version** section of the page provides a Fixed Version runtime that you distribute along with your app.